acantu27/Post-Install/README.md

 ## How to Use / Installation

-1. Clone repository.
+1. Clone/download repository.

 2. Navigate to the directory. `cd /path/to/directory/`

 3. Make the install script executable. `chmod +x post_install.sh`

-4. Execute the shell.
-It'll likely require `sudo` password. `./post_install.sh`
+4. Execute the shell. `./post_install.sh`

+## Requirements

+- Ubuntu 18.04
+	- Other Debian-based systems using `apt` might work.

 ## Other Post Install Scripts